Kaholo/Kaholo-plugin-github/README.md

 1. Authentication Token (Vault) **Optional** - The OAuth token of the user to authenticate with and return the info on.

 ## Method: Get Repository
 Get information on the specified repository.
+You can see more about Github repositories [here](https://docs.github.com/en/repositories).

 ### Parameters
 1. Authentication Token (Vault) **Optional** - The OAuth token of the user to authenticate with and return the info on.